-You’ve looked at the designs, features and the various other aspects of buying a pair of headphones for yourself.
-Having navigated through most, you’ve taken the final step in choosing your favorite pair - a headphone’s sound signature.
-Just like a person’s signature, every headphone has its own unique sound - a sound signature if you will.
+You’ve looked at the designs, features, and various other aspects of buying a pair of headphones for yourself.
+Having navigated through most, you’ve taken the final step in choosing your favourite headphone, and knowing the headphone’s sound signature is critical.
+Just like a person’s signature, every headphone has its unique sound - a sonic signature, if you will.

-Now, some headphones tend to amplify or focus on certain frequencies for a unique listening experience.
-When choosing a headphone, this feature is important because a sound signature needs to match the kind of music you listen to.
+Some headphones tend to amplify our focus on specific frequencies for a unique listening experience.
+When choosing a headphone, this feature is critical because a sound signature needs to match the kind of music you listen.
 This makes sure that you experience an enjoyable listening experience.
-Mess that match up and it’s something similar to using chopsticks to eat a sandwich!
+Mess that match up, and it’s something similar to using chopsticks to eat a sandwich!
 They just don’t fit.

-The sound signature of headphones is broadly categorized into six basic types -Flat, Balanced, Bright, V-Shaped, Warm and Smooth and Bass-Heavy.
-Fret not for we’re going to take you through each one, step by step.
-By the time you’re done reading, you can definitely call yourself an expert of sorts.
+The sound signature of headphones is grouped into six basic types - Flat, Balanced, Bright, V-Shaped, Warm and Smooth and Bass-Heavy.
+Fret not!
+As we are going to take you through each one, step by step.
+By the time you finish reading this blog, you can call yourself an expert.
 Let’s get the ball rolling:

-So there you have it, dear discerning headphone buyer - a complete roundup of the various headphones, distinguished by their sound signatures.
-It must be quite interesting to know how tuning a particular frequency or frequencies changes the overall output of a headphone.
-A fun way to get an idea as to how boosting different frequencies changes the output is to try these apps (for Android and for iOS) yourself.
+So there you have it, dear discerning headphone buyer - a complete roundup of the various sound signatures.
+It must be interesting to know how tuning a particular frequency or frequency changes the overall output of a headphone.
+A fun way to get an idea of how boosting different frequencies changes the audio is to try these apps (for Android and iOS) yourself.
 So, take your time and figure out what sound signature suits you most.
-Everyone has their own preferences and it’s best to spend some time figuring it out and testing headphones out.
+Everyone has their preferences and it’s best to spend some time figuring it out and testing headphones out.
 Happy Testing!
 Happy Listening!